Boston College vs. East Carolina Military Bowl NCAA Football Odds, Plays and Insights | December 27, 2021

 Over/Under Insights

-- East Carolina's games have gone over 51.5 points in seven of 12 chances this season.

-- The combined points per game average of the two teams, 54.4, is 2.9 points above Monday's over/under.
+- The combined points per game average of the two teams, 54.4, is 2.9 points greater than Monday's over/under.

-- These two squads combine to surrender 48.5 points per game, 3.0 fewer than this contest's over/under.
+- The 48.5 combined points per game that these two squads have allowed this season are 3.0 fewer than the 51.5 over/under in this contest.

 - Eagles games this season feature an average total of 54.8 points, a number 3.3 points higher than Monday's over/under.

-- The 57.4 PPG average total in Pirates games this season is 5.9 points more than this game's over/under.
+- The 51.5-point total for this game is 5.9 points below the 57.4 points per game average total in Pirates games this season.

 Boston College Stats and Trends